-Distribution: Occurring on both sides of the Cascades crest in Washington; Yukon Territory south to California, east to Idaho.
+Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia to California, east to northern Idaho.

-Habitat: Woods and prairies, low to moderate elevations in the mountains.
+Habitat: Prairies, woodlands, and forest openings from low to middle elevations in the mountains.

 Conservation Status: Not of concern